karenetheridge/Dist-Zilla-Plugin-PromptIfStale/README.md

     A boolean, defaulting to false, indicating that all plugins being used to build this distribution should be checked.

+- `check_all_prereqs`

+    A boolean, defaulting to false, indicating that all prereqs in the distribution metadata should be checked.
+The modules are a merged list taken from the `runtime`, `test` and `develop` phases, and the `runtime`, `recommends` and `suggests` types.

 # SUPPORT